dotsmesh/dotsmesh-web-app/README.md

 #### Get the code

-Youn can [download the latest release as a PHAR file](https://github.com/dotsmesh/dotsmesh-web-app/releases) and run the web app this way.
+You can [download the latest release as a PHAR file](https://github.com/dotsmesh/dotsmesh-web-app/releases) and run the web app this way.
 Create the index.php with the following content:
 ```php
 <?php